Here we let you know what's in our candles and list tips and guidelines to achieve the best from your purchase

 Spa and Bedroom candles:

 In principle all that applies to the large candles applies to these; they are better suited to smaller rooms and despite their size (approximately twice the size of a standard tealight) they provide a strong dispersal of aroma.
 Treat the containers as you would glass in that they need to sit on a saucer or coaster to protect surfaces and be wary if they've been burning a few hours as they will be hot.
-Maximum burn time is 2-3 hours with 1 hour quite acceptable unlike the large candles.
+Recommended burn time is 1-2 hours with 1 hour providing an acceptable and decent fragrance throw.
 Average burn time for each light is between 12 and 13 hours each.
 Always trim the wick for better performance.
 Once finished the plastic containers are bio-degradable so can be discarded